-Our most advanced proprietary product candidate, naloxegol (NKTR-118), is a peripheral opioid antagonist that is currently being evaluated in Phase 3 clinical studies for the treatment of opioid-induced constipation.
-We are a party to an exclusive worldwide license agreement with AstraZeneca for the global development and commercialization of naloxegol (NKTR-118) and NKTR-119.
-NKTR-119 is an early stage research and development program that is designed to combine various opioids with naloxegol (NKTR-118).
-On March 15, 2011, AstraZeneca announced enrollment of the first patient in Phase 3 clinical studies for NKTR-118 that AstraZeneca calls the KODIAC study and in the second quarter of 2012 enrollment in the KODIAC studies was completed.
-This Phase 3 clinical program is designed to investigate the safety and efficacy of NKTR-118 as a medicine to relieve opioid-induced constipation, a common side effect of prescription opioids when used for chronic pain management.
-The outcome of the KODIAC study will have a substantial impact on our financial condition as we are entitled to \$235.0 million in regulatory filing and commercial launch milestones.
-AstraZeneca has announced that it currently anticipates having high level results for the KODIAC program in the fourth quarter of 2012.
-If the KODIAC study is successful and AstraZeneca files for regulatory approval with the FDA and the EMA, Nektar will be entitled to \$95.0 million of milestone payments.
-We will be entitled to the remaining \$140.0 million of milestone payments if NKTR-118 is approved by the FDA and EMA and commercial launch is achieved in the U.S. and one major country in the European Union (EU).
-Following the commercial launch of naloxegol (NKTR-118), we are entitled to significant and escalating double-digit royalties varying by country of sale and based on the level of annual net sales.
-Therefore, the results from the KODIAC study, the timing and outcome of approval review of naloxegol (NKTR-118) by the FDA and EMA, the timing of the commercial launch of
+Our most advanced proprietary product candidate, naloxegol (NKTR-118), is a peripheral opioid antagonist that is currently being evaluated in Phase 3 clinical studies for the treatment of opioid-induced constipation (OIC).
+We are a party to an exclusive worldwide license agreement with AstraZeneca for the global development and commercialization of naloxegol and NKTR-119.
+NKTR-119 is an early stage research and development program that is designed to combine various opioids with naloxegol.
+The core Phase 3 clinical development program for naloxegol, which AstraZeneca calls the KODIAC program, is comprised of four clinical trials which are designed to investigate the safety and efficacy of naloxegol for the treatment of OIC in patients with non-cancer related pain.
+The outcome and timing of the naloxegol development program will have a substantial impact on our financial condition as we are entitled to up to \$235.0 million in regulatory filing and commercial launch milestones.
+In the event AstraZeneca submits regulatory approval filings with the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA), we would be entitled to \$95.0 million in milestone payments.
+We would be entitled to the remaining \$140.0 million of milestone payments if naloxegol is approved by the FDA and EMA and commercial launch is achieved in the U.S. and one major country in the European Union (EU).
+Following the commercial launch of naloxegol, we are entitled to significant and escalating double-digit royalties varying by country of sale and based on the level of annual net sales.
+As a result, the outcome of the KODIAC program and AstraZeneca's future advancement of the naloxegol program is critical to our business prospects and financial position.

-Our second-most-advanced proprietary drug candidate, etirinotecan pegol (NKTR-102), is a next-generation topoisomerase I inhibitor, currently being evaluated as a single-agent therapy in a Phase 3 open-label, randomized, multicenter clinical study in patients with metastatic breast cancer.
-This Phase 3 clinical study, which we call the BEACON study (BrEAst Cancer Outcomes with NKTR-102), was initiated by us in December 2011.
-The BEACON study is scheduled to enroll approximately 840 patients with metastatic breast cancer.
-The BEACON study will require a substantial investment over the next three years.
+Our second most advanced proprietary drug candidate, etirinotecan pegol (NKTR-102), is a next-generation topoisomerase I inhibitor.
+NKTR-102 is currently being evaluated as a single-agent therapy in a Phase 3 open-label, randomized, multicenter clinical study in patients with metastatic breast cancer.
+This Phase 3 clinical study, which we call the BEACON study (BrEAst Cancer Outcomes with NKTR-102), is scheduled to enroll approximately 840 patients with metastatic breast cancer that have previously received treatment with an anthracycline, a taxane, and capecitabine.
+The BEACON study will require a substantial investment over the next two and one-half years.
+In November 2012, NKTR-102 was designated by the FDA as a Fast Track development program for the treatment of patients with locally recurrent or metastatic breast cancer progressing after treatment with an anthracycline, a taxane, and capecitabine.
 We are also in the process of completing an expanded Phase 2 clinical study for NKTR-102 in patients with platinum-resistant ovarian cancer.
-We announced preliminary top-line response rate results for this study in April 2012.
-The original Phase 2 clinical study was completed in mid-2010 and we further expanded this study to enroll up to 110 additional women with platinum-resistant ovarian cancer who had progressed after prior treatment with Doxil® (doxorubicin HCl liposome injection).
-In November 2011, we announced that enrollment in this expanded Phase 2 study was slower than anticipated because of a shortage of Doxil® that was related to serious manufacturing issues being experienced by the manufacturer and supplier of Doxil®.
-There are a few patients continuing on the study drug and we are currently in the process of continuing patient follow-up activities as well as compiling and performing verification procedures on the data we have to date.
-Final results from this study and communication with government health authorities in both the United States and EU, will guide our future development and regulatory strategy for NKTR-102 in ovarian cancer.
-A Phase 2 clinical trial for NKTR-102 in patients with metastatic colorectal cancer is still enrolling patients, and a Phase 1 study of NKTR-102 in combination with F-fluorouracil/leucovorin is ongoing.
+We are currently in the process of continuing patient follow-up activities as well as compiling and performing verification procedures on the data we have to date.
+Final results from this study and communication with government health authorities in both the United States and EU will guide our future development and regulatory strategy for NKTR-102 in ovarian cancer.
+In addition, a Phase 2 clinical study for NKTR-102 in patients with metastatic colorectal cancer is still enrolling patients.